Why Smart Thermostats Are Worth It

 Suggested Temperature Settings for Your Cooling System

-- Day: Set up at least 7 degrees, if no one is home.
+• Day: Set up at least 7 degrees, if no one is there.

-To sum up, you don't have to buy a smart thermostat to spend less on your energy bill.
-All you need is a programmable thermostat, but it's essential to note that any savings may come at the cost of your comfort and convenience.
+As you can see, you don’t have to get a smart thermostat to spend less on your energy bill.
+All you need is a programmable thermostat, but it’s important to know that any savings may come at the cost of your comfort and convenience.

-Nest, one of the most popular smart thermostat manufacturers, says its smart thermostat saves U.S. homeowners about:
+Nest, one of the most popular smart thermostat manufacturers, says its smart thermostat saves U.S. households about:

 Your smart thermostat will provide you with a monthly heating and cooling report, which usually compares you to other residences in the area.

-Your potential savings differ based on your home, where you live, how much insulation you have and your desired temperature settings.
+Your possible savings vary based on your house, where you live, how much insulation you have and your desired temperature settings.
 You might experience average savings, significant savings or somewhere in the middle.

-If you're finding you're only getting minimal savings on energy costs, you might be optimizing for energy efficiency currently.
-This includes turning off your HVAC system when you're not at home or moving your thermostat up/down when you're asleep.
+If you’re finding you’re only getting small savings on energy costs, you might be optimizing for energy efficiency already.
+This includes switching off your HVAC system when you’re not at home or turning your thermostat up/down when you’re sleeping.

-Smart thermostats make this easy through their hands-off process that gradually shifts the temperature.
-If you're at home often, it might not save you much on energy costs as is the point in an automatic, energy-efficient schedule.
+Smart thermostats make this simple through their hands-off process that slowly shifts the temperature.
+If you’re at home often, it might not save you money on energy costs as is the point in an automated, energy-efficient schedule.

 How to Get a Smart Thermostat Rebate

-Many utility companies offer rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment such as a smart thermostat.
-The rebate total varies by company, but in most instances, it will take care of most or all the cost.
-To learn more, visit your utility company's website for rebate information.
+Most utility companies offer rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
+The rebate total varies by company, but in many instances, it will take care of most or all the expense.
+To learn more, check your utility company’s website for rebate info.

-Installing a smart thermostat is an investment, but it can save you money in the long run.
-If you’ve been considering getting one and want to know if they run as promised, we offer free home comfort assessments.
-Call our Experts at 615-953-9885 to schedule yours now!
+Getting a smart thermostat is an investment, but it can save you money in the end.
+If you’ve been thinking about getting one and want to know if they work as promised, we provide free home comfort assessments.
+Call our Experts at 866-397-3787 to request yours now!